stephensl/LS181/study_guide.md

   ##### `FOREIGN KEY`

   A `FOREIGN KEY` is utilized in order to create a relationship between two records, typically by referencing a row's `PRIMARY KEY` in another table.
 When defining a `FOREIGN KEY` we utilize the `REFERENCES` keyword, followed by the name of the table, and column being referenced in the association. `FOREIGN KEYS` are vital in ensuring referential integrity between tables.
 Referential integrity ensures that the data being referenced actually exists, and the relationship remains consistent by enforcing the boundaries of the association as a one-to-one, one-to-many, or many-to-many relationship.
+      - Error thrown if try to add value to Foreign Key column of a table if Primary Key column of the table it is referencing does not already contain that value.

   ###### Syntax Options: